nazish-naeem/SatExt/README.md

 This project welcomes contributions and all contributions will be openly shared as per the Open source license requirements.
 If you use this repository, please cite it as follows:

 **APA**:
-Naeem, N., Olsen, P., Ranganathan, V.,  (2025). *SatExt* (Version 1.0) [Computer software].
+Naeem, N., Ranganathan, V., Olsen, P.,(2025). *SatExt* (Version 1.0) [Computer software].
 GitHub. https://github.com/nazish-naeem/SatExt

 **IEEE**:
-N. Naeem, P. Olsen, V. Ranganathan “SatExt”, GitHub, 2025.
+N. Naeem, V. Ranganathan, P. Olsen “SatExt”, GitHub, 2025.
 [Online].
 Available: https://github.com/nazish-naeem/SatExt